Students Arrival Time: 8:30am (Arrivals Prior to 8:30am go to Extended Care room)

 - Shoes are to be dress or athletic shoes in good condition and must have non-marking soles.
 Sandals (with socks), excluding “flip-flop” varieties, will be allowed from August – October 31 and April – June.
 Socks are to be worn with all footwear.
 Athletic shoes are required for recess periods.

-- HAIR : Hair should be neat, clean, tidy, and well-groomed.
-It not to be distractive and should be kept out of the student’s eyes.
-Please refrain from haircuts or styles that display an extreme fashion, which may draw unnecessary attention to oneself and negatively affect the learning environment.
-No coloring or adding of color is permitted.
+- HAIR: Hair should be neat, clean, tidy, and well-groomed.
+It should not be distractive and should be kept out of the student’s eyes.
+Please refrain from haircuts or styles that display an extreme fashion, which may draw unnecessary attention to one self and negatively affect the learning environment.

 - Denim jeans and tops